 10. Schedule ‘key operator training’.
 Don’t forget part time or evening personnel.

-11. Monthly you may need to take meter readings and send to vendor for billing.
+12. You may need to take periodic meter readings and send to vendor

 Details of how to complete paperwork:

-On the front of the purchase order the following information must be clearly listed:
+On the requisition the following information must be clearly listed: